 Branding is the story from which your school can communicate with your stakeholders.
 A brand is much more than just a logo; it is a set of beliefs, values and characteristics.
 It is essentially a representation of your school’s personality.
-However, before you consider re-branding your school, you need to fully clarify how you want to be perceived by not only your stakeholders, but also your competition.
+However, before you consider re-branding your school or trust, you need to fully clarify how you want to be perceived by not only your stakeholders, but also your competition.

 Understand Your Audience